mmesh/docs/docs/platform/administration/account/iam/acls.md

 The IAM subsystem of mmesh allows the management of the ACLs.

+!!!
+Note

-> See [Identity and Access Management](authorization.md#access-control-lists-acls) section to find more information about the mmesh authorization subsystem.
+    See [Identity and Access Management](authorization.md#access-control-lists-acls) section to find more information about the mmesh authorization subsystem.

 ## Attributes